pulkitsharma07/ascii_gen/README.md

 ## Demo
 ![Demo](https://github.com/pulkitsharma07/ascii_gen/raw/master/demo/render1545861845502.gif)
-* You try the following things to yield better results:
+* You can try to change the following parameters to yield better results:
-    * Change number of characters per line.
+    * Number of characters per line (width).
-    * Change the threshold for binarization.
+    * Threshold for binarization.
     * Try inverting the image, which sometimes leads to better results (as seen in the demo).

 ## Running/Installing